MagnusCardell/compiler_wih_legs/README.md

 ## Parsing

 Turn input into a data structure.
 Most interpreters use abstract syntax tree.
 Abstract because its not a full representation of the input.
 All input syntax is needed for the parser to understand and create the syntax tree.

+### Parser generators
+Parser generators take a formal definition of a language to produce parsers as output.
+This parser can produce the syntax tree we want.
+Majority of existing parser generators ( yacc, bison, ANTLR)  use context-free grammar.
+A common notation of CFGs are Backus-Naur Form (BNF).
+Also Extended BNF (EBNF).
+While this can be considered a solved problem with excellent solutions and formal proofs, I attempt to write one from scratch to understand the problems.